ayenack29/Proton-Drive-Secure-Encrypted-Archiver/README.md

-⚠️ **PROJECT STATUS & EXPECTATIONS:** This is a solo development project with occasional contribution from a single collaborator.
+⚠️ **PROJECT STATUS & EXPECTATIONS:** This is a solo development project with occasional contribution from a other collaborators.
 Testing and debugging are ongoing, and active development time is extremely limited.
 Please only deploy or use this application if you are capable of auditing and bugfixing the Python source code yourself.
 We cannot offer technical support, troubleshooting, or real-time assistance.

-⚠️ IMPORTANT: UPDATE REQUIRED FOR EXISTING USERS OF (v2.5 Release) The repository history has been completely reset and force-updated to deliver a major Version 3.0 High-Security Overhaul.
-If you cloned a previous version of this tool, your local Git history will conflict with the new clean timeline.
-To discard the old prototype history and cleanly update to the secure v3.0 production branch, run the following commands in your local project terminal:
+⚠️ IMPORTANT: UPDATE REQUIRED FOR EXISTING USERS OF (v2.5 Release) The repository history has been completely reset and force-updated to deliver a major Version update and High-Security Overhaul.
+If you cloned a previous v2.5 version of this tool, your local Git history will conflict with the new clean timeline.
+To discard the old prototype history and cleanly update to the secure latest version, run the following commands in your local project terminal:

 **git fetch --all**